Natasha Harrison

 Natasha Harrison trained at the Northern School of Contemporary Dance and completed an MA in Movement: Directing and Teaching at the Royal Central School of Speech and Drama.

 As a working-class artist, Natasha is committed to making work that represents all lives on stage.
-She leads open communication and a strong community mindset, empowering collaborators to refine and uphold the movement of a show in service of the audience.
+She leads with open communication and a strong community mindset, empowering collaborators to refine and uphold the movement of a show in service of the audience.

 Natasha also works as a Director.
 Her debut production, Four Minutes Twelve Seconds by James Fritz (co-directed with Chris Lawson), opened at Oldham Coliseum in 2020 and received critical acclaim (★★★★ The Stage, ★★★★★ Northern Soul).
 Her directing practice is led intuitively through the body and voice, using the script as a score to explore rhythm, pace, tone, and energy.